The PACT Act passed!

-The number of Medicare-eligible patients receiving a blood or marrow transplant has increased significantly.
+On December 20, 2019, the President signed the Patient Access to Cellular Therapy (PACT) Act into law.
+This means that Medicare-eligible patients needing a blood or marrow transplant now have equal access to this treatment.
 For the past several years, researchers and healthcare professionals throughout the world have worked hard to find innovative treatments to allow patients fighting a blood cancer or other blood disorder a way to receive a bone marrow, peripheral blood stem cell or cord blood transplant; which in many cases, is the only chance for a cure.

 The Commitment: With the establishment of a national bone marrow registry in the mid-1980’s, Congress promised patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases that they would have a way to find a life-saving donor match.